 PrenatalSAFE® 3 evaluates only the aneuploidy of chromosomes 13, 18, and 21.
-PrenatalSAFE® 5 also evaluates the aneuploidy of the sex chromosomes (X and Y); the aneuploidy of other chromosomes can only be identified with the PrenatalSAFE® Karyo test.
+PrenatalSAFE® 5 also evaluates the aneuploidy of the sex chromosomes (X and Y); the aneuploidy of other chromosomes can only be identified with the PrenatalSAFE® Karyo.

-The PrenatalSAFE® Karyo test screens 92.6% of fetal chromosomal abnormalities detectable in prenatal age and 96.2% of those found at birth.
-The PrenatalSAFE® Karyo Plus test shows 95.5% of fetal chromosomal abnormalities detectable in prenatal age and 99.1% of those found at birth.
+The PrenatalSAFE® Karyo screening test detects 92.6% of fetal chromosomal abnormalities detectable in prenatal age and 96.2% of those found at birth.
+The PrenatalSAFE® Karyo Plus screening test shows 95.5% of fetal chromosomal abnormalities detectable in prenatal age and 99.1% of those found at birth.

-The PrenatalSAFE® test is not able to highlight balanced chromosomal rearrangements, chromosomal fetal and/or placental mosaicisms (ie the presence of two cell lines with different chromosome arrangement), point mutations, methylation defects, polyploidies.
+The PrenatalSAFE® screening test is not able to detect balanced chromosomal rearrangements, chromosomal fetal and/or placental mosaicisms (i.e. the presence of two cell lines with different chromosome arrangement), point mutations, methylation defects, polyploidies.
 The test does not show other malformations or defects not specifically researched.
-In particular, the examination does not highlight the presence of genetic hereditary diseases with the Mendelian transmission.
-The partial alterations of the analysed chromosomes and the structural chromosomal alterations can be highlighted only with the PrenatalSAFE® Karyo tests .
+In particular, the screening does not highlight the presence of genetic hereditary diseases with the Mendelian transmission.
+The partial alterations of the analysed chromosomes and the structural chromosomal alterations can be highlighted only with the PrenatalSAFE® Karyo screening tests.
 The estimated resolution limit of the test is superimposable to that of the cytogenetic (traditional) cytotoxicity with 400 bands (about 7-10 Mb).
 The PrenatalSAFE® Karyo Plus highlights structural chromosomal alterations at a resolution of about 3 Mb, at the level of the chromosomal regions associated with the microdeletion syndromes investigated.

-The test does not show any genetic diseases or genes not specifically investigated.
+The test does not show any genetic diseases or genes not included in the investigation.

 The test is also unable to highlight: